abdulj007/Bikeshare-Data-Project/README.md

 # Bikeshare-Data-Project

-A webapp that shows descriptive statistics for three cities - Chicago, New york city and washington
+This webapp displays descriptive statistics for three cities - Chicago, New york city and washington

+The webapp was built in python using the libraries listed below:
+  .streamlit
+  .pandas
+  .numpy
+  .PIL